Menger's Theorem for Temporal Paths (Not Walks): Definitions and preliminary results

-As a part of our preliminary results, we now prove that Menger's Theorem always holds (and related parameters can be found in polynomial time), if walks instead of paths are considered, as stated by Proposition~\ref{prop:walks}.
-We use what is known as the \emph{static expansion} of $\mathcal{G}$ (see e.g.~\cite{CLMS.21}).
+As a part of our preliminary results, we now prove that Menger's Theorem always holds (and related parameters can be found in polynomial time), if walks instead of paths are considered, as stated below.
+Observe that this fills up column ``$=$'' and row ``\tvertex~- walk'' of \autoref{tab:summarywalks_nonstrict}.
+Additionally, as this is a positive result, by \autoref{thm:strict_to_nonstrict} we get that it also holds for strict temporal walks.

+\begin{theorem} If $\mathcal{G}$ is a a temporal (directed) graph with lifetime $\tau$ and non-adjacent $s,t\in V(G)$, then $\tw(s,t)=\tc(s,t)$.
+Additionally, these values can be computed in polynomial time. \end{theorem} \begin{proof} We use what is known as the \emph{static expansion} of $\mathcal{G}$ (see e.g.~\cite{CLMS.21}), which is also referred to as \emph{time-expanded graphs} in other contexts~\cite{Skutella2009}.
 This is the directed graph having vertex set $V(G)\times [\tau]$, and edge set $E'\cup E''$, where $E'$ and $E''$ are defined below.
 When $G$ is an undirected graph, then we consider its directed version, i.e., where both $uv$ and $vu$ are arcs for every edge $uv$ of $G$.

 Let $D$ denote the directed graph obtained from the static expansion of $\mathcal{G}$ by identifying all vertices $\{(s,i)\mid i\in [\tau]\}$ into a single vertex, $s$, and all vertices $\{(t,i)\mid i\in [\tau]\}$ into a single vertex, $t$.
-We prove that the maximum number of t-vertex disjoint temporal $s,t$-walks in $\mathcal{G}$ is equal to the maximum number of vertex disjoint $s,t$-paths in $D$, while the minimum size of a set $S\subseteq (V(G)\setminus \{s,t\})\times [\tau]$ that intersects every temporal $s,t$-walk in $\mathcal{G}$ is equal to the minimum size of an $s,t$-cut in $D$, i.e., minimum $S\subseteq V(D)\setminus \{s,t\}$ intersecting all $s,t$-paths in $D$.
+We prove that the maximum number of \tvertex-disjoint temporal $s,t$-walks in $\mathcal{G}$ is equal to the maximum number of vertex-disjoint $s,t$-paths in $D$, while the minimum size of a set $S\subseteq (V(G)\setminus \{s,t\})\times [\tau]$ that intersects every temporal $s,t$-walk in $\mathcal{G}$ is equal to the minimum size of an $s,t$-cut in $D$, i.e., minimum $S\subseteq V(D)\setminus \{s,t\}$ intersecting all $s,t$-paths in $D$.
 The theorem thus follows by Menger's Theorem on static directed graphs, and the fact that computing these parameters in a static directed graph is largely known to be polynomial-time solvable (see e.g.~\cite{West.book}).